SQweb-team/Multipass-WordPress-Plugin/src/readme.txt

 == Changelog ==

+= 1.0.7 =
+Added support for modal translation.

 = 1.0.6 =
-* Fixed a bug that prevented the button from showing if a token was missing.
+Fixed a bug that prevented the button from showing if a token was missing.

 = 1.0.5 =
 * Compatibility checks improvements (PHP version + CURL).